-Opportunities exist in: editorial, design, production, marketing and sales departments and more recently, with the introduction of ebooks, the growing digital market.
+Opportunities exist in editorial, design, production, marketing and sales departments and, with the popularity of eBooks, the growing digital market.

-We asked the experts at two top publishing houses what you should expect from a career in publishing and how you can stand out from fellow candidates in this fast-paced industry.
+We asked experts at two top publishing houses what you should expect from a career in publishing and how you can stand out in this fast-paced industry.

 An undergraduate degree is the prerequisite for most publishing jobs, as is a good level of computer literacy.

-However, the assumption that an English degree is the ideal subject for entry into the profession is false.
-For most publishing roles degree subject is irrelevant, unless you'd like to work in subject-specific publishing, such as science, medical, history or art and then a degree in one of these subjects could improve your chances.
+However, it's a false assumption that English is the ideal subject for entry into the profession.
+For most publishing roles, degree subject is irrelevant, unless you'd like to work in subject-specific publishing, such as science, medical, history or art.
+In these cases, a degree in one of these subjects could improve your chances.

-Postgraduate courses in publishing are becoming more popular, and while they won't guarantee you a job or a higher salary, they can help you to stand out in a crowd.
+Postgraduate courses in publishing are becoming more popular, and while they won't guarantee you a job or a higher salary, they can help you to stand out.

 If your first degree is in a completely unrelated area, an MA in publishing can also provide you with industry-specific knowledge and skills, and a network of contacts.